 Composition:

 Sponsors of all programs and standalone projects must be selected from the portfolio board.
-Each sponsor is the only person who communicates high-level decisions with their project or program.
+Each program or project sponsor is the only person who communicates high-level decisions with their project or program.

 Portfolio manager

 The portfolio manager’s role is primarily one of facilitation and coaching, but they also have a decision-making threshold used in the Monthly Cycle and Daily Cycle to make the process faster and smoother.
-The portfolio board makes all important decisions, and the portfolio manager’s decision-making authority should be used to interpret the board’s decisions rather than to reflect personal opinions.
-The Portfolio Manager should not have a direct role in any program or project to avoid conflicts of interest.
+The portfolio board makes all the important decisions, and the portfolio manager’s decision-making authority should be used to interpret the board’s decisions rather than to reflect personal opinions.
+The portfolio manager should not have a direct role in any program or project, to avoid conflicts of interest.

 In large organizations, there can be a few support staff to help the portfolio manager.

 The portfolio manager is in contact with program and project managers for various reasons.
-However, the portfolio manager should avoid communicating any decisions to them and let the decisions go through sponsors.
+However, the portfolio manager should avoid communicating any decisions to them and rather let the decisions go through the program or project sponsors.

-Portfolio managers must avoid micro-management and ensure the portfolio board and sponsors do not micro-manage either.
+Portfolio managers must avoid micromanagement and ensure the portfolio board members do not micromanage either, especially as program or project sponsors.

 When there’s a single portfolio management system, its portfolio manager reports to the head of the organization.
 When there’s a hierarchy of portfolios, the portfolio manager reports to the portfolio manager of the parent level.

-The following are the default artifacts in P5.express:
+The following are the default documents in P5.express:

-Remember not to collect data you don’t need, and keep the artifacts simple and purposeful.
-You also don’t have to use complicated software – start with simple tools and switch to more sophisticated ones only if you have a good reason to.
+Remember not to collect data you don’t need, and to keep the documents simple and purposeful.
+You also don’t have to use complicated software – start with simple tools and switch to more sophisticated ones only if you have good reason to.

 Portfolio Description

-The portfolio description is a dynamic text file that documents the following information:
+The Portfolio Description is a dynamic text that documents the following key information:

 Value Generation Matrix